Close

 FBAR and FATCA Reporting Requirements for US Expats Living in Singapore

 Even if you are working or living overseas, the federal government of the United States still requires you to disclose your global income.
-If you fail to report accounts or assets which you hold in countries outside the U.S., including Singapore, you may be investigated and even criminally prosecuted for tax violations.
+If you fail to report accounts or assets that you hold in countries outside the U.S., including Singapore, you may be investigated and even criminally prosecuted for tax violations.
 You may consequently be subject to tens or even hundreds of thousands of dollars in fines and years of incarceration, in addition to being burdened with a criminal record.
 In order to avoid or mitigate these penalties, it is very important to report all income as and when required to do so.

 FBAR

 All too many taxpayers make the mistake of assuming the IRS will pass them over for criminal prosecution because there are “bigger fish to fry.”
 Unfortunately for taxpayers with this mindset, the IRS has become increasingly vigilant and proactive in its investigations of suspected tax evasion, tax fraud, and other acts of non-compliance.
-In particular, in recent years the IRS has increased its efforts to investigate American expatriates and other U.S. taxpayers holding undisclosed offshore accounts with foreign financial institutions, or FFIs.
+In particular, in recent years, the IRS has increased its efforts to investigate American expatriates and other U.S. taxpayers holding undisclosed offshore accounts with foreign financial institutions, or FFIs.

 You must file an FBAR (Report of Foreign Bank and Financial Accounts) if you are a U.S. person — including U.S. residents and U.S. citizens, as well as various business structures — who had signature authority over or financial interest in one or more foreign bank accounts, provided the aggregate account values surpassed $10,000 at any time during the reporting year.